phynalle/civetcat/README.md

-# civet(cv)
+# civetcat(cv)
-civet is a command line tool which has compatibility with cat. it colorize the contents of file along to the extension of each file.
+civetcat is a command line tool which has compatibility with cat. it colorize the contents of file along to the extension of each file.

 ## Usage
 cv [-n] [file.. ]